frab/frab/README.md

 4) Install Imagemagick:

-This is a dependency of the paper_clip gem.
+This is a dependency of the paperclip gem.
 Imagemagick tools need to be installed to identify and resize images.

 Imagemagick should be easy to install using your OS's